DrrrChatbots/AvgLang/README.md

 # AvgLang

-Markdown liked language compiled to html embedded with js.
+Markdown liked language translated to html embedded with js.

 Share your game by pasting the output to your Blog !